MichiganGeologicalSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

 # Michigan Geological Survey: Cross-Section Tool Box for ArcGIS Pro
  The following tool was developed to automate the process of creating GIS layers for groundwater analysis, as well as provide a resource for generating cross-section views of geologic data in ArcGIS Pro.
 The implementation of the tools is as follows:
 1. Creates a project area from a DEM and acquires a range of Michigan specific datasets for use in maps and cross-sections (Not applicable for other states).
-2. Reformats water well datasets to be used in analyses.
+2. Reformats water well datasets to be used in analyses (Michigan specific).
 3. Generates groundwater surface profiles.
 4. Generates cross-section views of multiple lines that display the following:
    1. Borehole depths and lithologies.